Sinners will go into the kingdom

 4 “Remember the law of my servant Moses, the statutes and ordinances that I commanded him at Horeb for all Israel.
 5 “Behold, I will send you Elijah the prophet before the great and terrible day of the LORD comes.
 6 And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and smite the land with a curse.”
 Mal.
 4:4-6

-However, the sinners saw the truth and repented.
-John had taken the people back to the original, bare basic religion of the wilderness.
+The sinners and common people saw the truth and repented.
+John had taken the people back to the original, bare, basic religion of the wilderness.
 Blood covered all sin.
-He did not build a fancy mikveh, i.e. large baptismal pool, like those in Jerusalem.
+He did not build a fancy mikveh, i.e., a large baptismal pool, like those in Jerusalem.
 He did not seek to bring any of the people into the temple ceremonial system.
-John taught a new kingdom was at hand.[Matt.
+John taught that a new kingdom was at hand.[Matt.
 3:2]

 But when he saw many of the Pharisees and Sadducees coming for baptism, he said to them, “You brood of vipers!
 Who warned you to flee from the wrath to come?
 Matt.
 3:7

 The Pharisees and Sadducees must not have been pleased with Messiah’s analogy of the two sons because He insulted them deeply.
-In the ancient culture of the Bible, the two greatest insults were to be either hit with a shoe or be called a snake.
-John had called them the most poisonous snake there was, and Messiah was now telling them that they should have listened to John.
+In the ancient culture of the Bible the two greatest insults were to be either hit with a shoe, or be called a snake.
+John had called them the most poisonous snake there was, and Messiah was now telling them that they should have listen to John.

 Salvation belongs to the repentant.